yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 ## Kernel and CPU emulation changes

-Ket's begin with two changes that happened in March.
+Let's begin with two changes that happened in March.

 Our resident bunnei rabbit continued his work on rewriting yuzu's kernel memory management to make it accurate to the latest system updates.
 This time, he tackled and revamped {{< gh-hovercard "7974" "how the kernel code memory is mapped and unmapped" >}}.